 Alivia rode her bike down the gravel road past the overgrown layers of thick, dark dead weeds in the ditches.
 A breeze swept across her warm cheeks her forehead and through her long, wavy, brunette hair.
 The summer air lifted the earth’s scent of grass and salt water to her nose.

 The old bike chains clicked together as the tires ran over the different sized rocks.

 Just a little bit further and she would make it to grandpa’s house.
 She gripped the smooth handlebars and pedaled faster.
 Her hair blew over her shoulders.

 Her summer to-do list crinkled in her back pocket.
 Above everything else, she needed enough time to go fishing at the lake and get ice cream with Grandpa.

 I hope four weeks is enough?

-She thought about heading off to the University of Winnipeg and got both excited and scared.
+She thought about heading off to the University of Winnipeg and was excited and scared.

 She pedaled even faster down the gravel road.